Proven-Paradox/shaper-system/Handbook.md

 #### Rush
 Rushing during a chase is a Major Action, and allows you to move three Positions at once.
 Doing this costs a point of Endurance.

-#### Recover
+#### Rest
-Recover is a Major Action, and you cannot use your Minor Action to do anything that causes you to move on a the Turn you use it.
+Rest is a Major Action, and you cannot use your Minor Action to do anything that causes you to move on the Turn you use it.
 This recovers one point of Endurance, up to a maximum of your [Hero Tier](#hero-tier) + Toughness + Heart.

 ------------
 # Chapter 11: Health, Injury, Death, and Recovery